JacquelynGarcia/RecipeAnalysis/README.md

 #### Permutation Test

-A permutation test was conducted to evaluate the observed difference in average ratings between the two groups.
-The test involved shuffling the calorie labels and recalculating the mean difference between the groups 1000 times to generate a null distribution.
+We conducted a permutation test to evaluate the observed difference in average ratings between the two groups.
+The calorie labels were shuffled and we recalculated the mean difference between the groups 1000 times to generate a null distribution.

 #### Results

 The observed mean difference in ratings between low-calorie and high-calorie recipes was **0.018**.
 The p-value obtained from the permutation test was **0.0**, which is less than the significance level of 0.05.
-This result indicates that the observed difference in ratings is statistically significant.
+This result shows that the observed difference in ratings is statistically significant.

 #### Visualizations